RC-002/store_monitoring/README.md

        ```

 4. In the env folder, rename the config_fill.xml file to config.xml and fill in the DB config details.
+5. For convenience, to push the code on GitHub the CSV files (in csv_files/) are empty.
+Append the rows to these files as needed.

 ## Run the application